| |

 Most probably, the presence of cyclical days of rest in Middle Eastern

-societies may have been what had survived of the original Sabbath keeping as commanded by
+societies may have been what had survived of the original Sabbath keeping as

-moved away from the principles taught by the patriarchs and from the weekly
+source.
+Humans slowly moved away from the principles taught by the

-Sabbath.
-What remained centuries later were simply vestiges of the
+patriarchs and from the weekly Sabbath.
+What remained centuries later were

 Nevertheless,

-The Sabbath also taught them that they had to set aside sacred time
+and God.
+The Sabbath also taught them that they

-strong spiritual relationship.
-The keeping of the Sabbath was to
+weekly so as to maintain a strong spiritual relationship.
+The keeping of the

-also be a day that celebrated the dignity of man, the epitome
+also be a day that celebrated the dignity of man,

-of Gods physical creation.
-Among all living
+the epitome of Gods physical creation.

-beings, man was given the privilege of knowing God and of enjoying a special relationship
+privilege of knowing God and of enjoying a special relationship with Him.

-with Him.
-This physical being also had the
+This physical being also had the special opportunity to meet with His

-special opportunity to meet with His Creator weekly, so as to be instructed in His ways and
+Creator weekly, so as to be instructed in His ways

 grow in the knowledge of Him.